Make-or-buy programs

 - Contracting Officers: Determine when make-or-buy programs are required, evaluate submissions, negotiate terms, and incorporate programs into contracts as appropriate.

-- Contractors: Prepare and submit comprehensive make-or-buy programs with required details, justify decisions, and comply with any incorporated program requirements.
+- Contractors: Prepare and submit comprehensive make-or-buy programs with required supporting information, and comply with any incorporated program requirements.

-- Agencies: Oversee compliance and ensure programs align with cost, technical, and socioeconomic objectives.
+- Agencies: Oversee compliance, document decisions, and ensure alignment with cost, technical, and socioeconomic objectives.

 Practical Implications